Product Overview

 Steps:

-- Sprinkle the entire contents of one Easy Kefir starter packet into the jar and mix well.
-Put a lid on the jar.
+2. Sprinkle the entire contents of one Easy Kefir starter packet into the jar and mix well with a spoon.
+Secure the lid.

-- Let the mixture ferment at 72° to 75°F for 18 to 24 hours.
+3. Let the mixture ferment at room temperature (ideally around 72° - 75° F) for 18 to 24 hours.
 If the temperature is below 72° let it ferment a little longer.
 You will know your kefir is ready when the milk has thickened and has a distinctive, sour fragrance.
 Final consistency is akin to a pourable yogurt.

 Note: Store the starter culture in the refrigerator or freezer until you're ready to use it.